noops/group-project-4/TECHNOLOGY.md

 ## **Data Cleaning and Analysis**

 **Pandas** is the primary tool used for initial data analysis and cleaning of this data set.
 Pandas is a powerful library within the Python  programming language  that allows analyzing, organizing, sorting, filtering, pivoting, aggregating, calculating, a data set.
-Additional datal analysis will be executed using **Python** and it's associated packages.
+Additional datal analysis will be executed using **Python** and its associated packages.

 ## **Database Storage**